pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Save the current connection to a new WBEM connection definition.

-      Create a new WBEM connection definition in the connections file from the current connection.
-A connection definition with the name NAME must not yet exist.
-The NAME argument (the name of the new connection) is required.
+      Saves the current connection as a connection definition in the connections file.
+The NAME argument (the name of the connection) is required.
+If a connection with that name already exists, it will be overwritten with the current connection definition.

+      In the interactive mode, general options preceeding the connection command that change the connection definition will be applied before the connection is saved.

       Examples: